OpenNebula/docs/source/release_notes/release_notes/upgrade_460.rst

 Follow the :ref:`Platform Notes <uspng>` and the :ref:`Installation guide <ignc>`, taking into account that you will already have configured the passwordless ssh access for oneadmin.

-There has been no changes in the ``oned.conf`` file from OpenNebula 4.6.0, therefore you can safely continue issue the same configuration file.
+There has been no changes in the ``oned.conf`` file from OpenNebula 4.6.0, therefore you can safely continue using the same configuration file.

 Configuration Files Upgrade
 ===========================